A Note about Covid-19 and our CSA

 We grow over 40 kinds of vegetables in our market garden, which helps offset the risks associated with crop loss due to weather and insect pressure.
 We are profoundly grateful to be able to grow using a variety of methods (including crop rotation, green manures, landscape fabric, hoophouses, permanent plantings and more), which allows us to offer a wide variety of crops for our 4 months of seasonal eating.
 In addition, we partner with trusted local farmer friends to bring you crops that cannot/will not grow on our land such as potatoes and corn (both of which require large amounts of land and equipment investment beyond our reach).

-Although quantity and variety will vary over the season, we have shared below two examples of what your basket might look like over the season:
+Although quantity and variety will vary over the season, we have shared below three examples of what your basket might look like over the season:

 Example of a Mid-July Basket

 Leaf Lettuce Mix

 Fresh Cut Flowers and Herbs